wso2/docs-mi/en/docs/learn/examples/rabbitmq-examples/retry-delay-failed-msgs-rabbitmq.md

-# Control the number of retries and delay message in case of error
+# How to retry failed messages with a delay

 This sample demonstrates how the WSO2 Micro Integrator can guarantee message delivery to an endpoint by controlling the number of delivery retries during errors.
 You can also configure a delay in message delivery from the RabbitMQ broker.